 - 1. Turn the system power off.

-- Remove two screws in the back of the module.
+- On early level machines, remove two screws in the back of the module.
+On later level machines, release the two quarter-turn fasteners.

 - 3. Slide the top cover to the rear.

 - 4. Remove four screws holding the front cover.
+2

 - 5. Slide the front cover forward.